 LUCA tackles this need by producing a novel, point-of-care, low-cost device for the screening of thyroid nodules.
 The device will combine two photonics systems, near-infrared diffuse correlation spectroscopy and time-resolved spectroscopy, with a multi-modal ultrasound system and a probe that enables multimodal data acquisition for the screening of thyroid nodules for thyroid cancer.
 Once successful, LUCA will save millions of euros over the coming decades and improve the lives of millions of Europeans.

 LUCA is a four-year project tackling the growing societal need for sustainable healthcare by producing a novel, point-of-care, low-cost device for the screening of thyroid nodules.
-The device will combine two photonics systems, near-infrared diffuse correlation spectroscopy and time-resolved spectroscopy, with a multi-modal ultrasound system and a probe that enables multimodal data acquisition for the screening of thyroid nodules for thyroid cancer.
+The device will combine two photonics systems, near-infrared diffuse correlation spectroscopy and time-resolved spectroscopy, with an ultrasound system and a probe that enables multimodal data acquisition for the screening of thyroid nodules for thyroid cancer.

 The LUCA device has the potential to represent a very innovative tool for other types of cancer diagnosis, screening and therapy monitoring in areas of the body accessible to both ultrasound and near-infrared diffuse optical technologies.
 LUCA is therefore expected to have a significant impact on the field of thyroid cancer but also additional areas of cancer screening.